atrettel/sheardata/README.md

 - Documentation also serves as a data and literature review for different flow classes (a meta-analysis).

 - CSV files as input files.
+SQLite database file and PDF documentation file as output files.

 - Uncertainty quantification and data validation for as many cases as possible.